bitcoin/bips/bip-0039/bip-0039-wordlists.md

 9. The words which have not the same spelling in Brazil and in Portugal are excluded.
 10. No words that remind negative/sad/bad things.
 11. No very similar words with 1 letter of difference.

+### German

+Credits:

+1. Words can be uniquely determined typing the first 4 characters.
+2. Words contain between 3 to 8 letters per word
+3. No words with 1 letter of difference (no levenshtein distance substitution, addition or permutation lower than 2)
+4. No words already used in other official BIP-0039-Wordlists
+5. No accents or special characters.
+6. Orthography based on German spelling reform of 2006 and based on the German Duden 2021
+7. Only singular nouns and plural tantum nouns (if no singular exists).
+8. All-Caps in order to address nouns not written in lowercase in German and keep number of characters to 26 (A-Z) only.No Ä,Ö,Ü,ß
+9. If a homophone for a word exists, only one of these words is allowed in the wordlist under condition that using grammatical gender ensures unambiguous spelling.
+10. No offensive words and no words implying negative, sad or bad feelings.